EPCCed/epccdiscover/content/english/about.md

 <h3 class="font-weight-light">Hello, from the <span class="font-weight-bold">{{ .Site.Params.author }}</span></h3>

+Need to put the above into a partial to pull out the site params.  doh.

 We are here to tell you a bit about Supercomputers and what we do with them.

 We are based at &nbsp; <a href="https://www.epcc.ed.ac.uk"><img src="../images/epcc-logo-new.jpg" width="15%"></a>, home to a range of HPC services.